LexMachinaInc/python-lexmachina-sync-api-client/docs/spreadsheet_example.rst

             done_paging=True

-We can then get case data for each of case ids.
-While we could use list comprehension for this, for this example we'll use a loop so we can add prints to assure ourselves something is happening.
+Armed with case ids, we can then get case data for each of those cases.
+While we could use more efficient list comprehension, for this example we'll use a loop so we can add prints and assure ourselves something is happening while we wait.

 .. code-block:: python